Skip to content

 AEM Commerce Prerender

-Adobe Commerce on Edge Delivery Services historically used client-side JavaScript to render product information, limiting discoverability by search engines and AI systems that don’t execute JavaScript.
-Edge Delivery Services has no concept of server-side rendering in its stack; the prerender solution (which uses BYOM) is the closest equivalent.
-Prerendering solves this by generating complete HTML with structured data before pages are requested and publishing it via the Bring Your Own Markup API.
+By default, Adobe Commerce on Edge Delivery Services renders product information with client-side JavaScript, which limits discoverability for search engines and AI systems that don’t run JavaScript.
+Edge Delivery Services has no built-in server-side rendering, so the prerender solution is the closest equivalent.
+Prerendering generates complete HTML — including structured data — and publishes it via the Bring Your Own Markup (BYOM) API before any page is requested.
+Structured data is machine-readable product information embedded in the HTML, so search engines can read product details without running JavaScript.

-This guide walks you through implementing the prerender solution in both required repositories.
+To implement the prerender solution, you’ll work in two repositories.
 Follow these steps in order:

 Loading diagram...